iocafe/iocafe-doc/source/infra/installation_packages/200702-linux-installation-packages.rst

 ============================

 Linux installation packages are .deb files.
 When a program in linux based device receives a .deb file trough IOCOM, it quietly installs it.
-The installation is done as user to which account device program runs.
+The installation is done as root user

 Creating a debian package